JingboLin1/tswd-94870-portfolio/final-project-part-one.md

 > Photo by <a href="https://bestneighborhood.org/rent-cost-pittsburgh-pa/">bestneighborhood</a> on <a href="https://bestneighborhood.org/rent-cost-pittsburgh-pa/">bestneighborhood</a>

+For commute time, I will sketch a simple bar chart that shows average travel time to work or school for different distance bands or groups of neighborhoods.
+Each bar represents a different commuting mode.
+This sketch is mainly to show how the time cost grows as you move farther away.

 # The data
 For this project, I plan to combine nationwide survey data, local indicators, and, if needed, a rental index series to understand both rent levels and commute patterns around CMU.